There are two kinds of internet routers available: wired and wireless.

 While that's unlikely for all but the most hardcore of users, there are other more regular features which will appeal to everyday punters.

-It has special power line networking, which means you’ll be able to send signal from your router to a connected Sky Q TV box.
-The upshot is taht you’ll be able to stream TV easily without having to worry about the Sky Q Hub’s range.
-That feature, sadly, is not due to launch until later in 2016.
+It has special powerline networking, which means you'll be able to send signal from your router to a connected Sky Q TV box.

 However, it's somewhat let down by only having two Ethernet ports.
 Not ideal if you want to connect a number of devices using a cable rather than Wi–Fi.
 There's also no USB port.

-Not to be outdone by its major rivals, TalkTalk’s Super Router offers many of the same features as the products from BT, Virgin and Sky.
+Not to be outdone by its major rivals, TalkTalk's Wi-Fi Hub offers many of the same features as the products from BT, Virgin and Sky.

-TalkTalk says it can offer speeds up to 38Mbps, some way off BT and Virgin, but its dual band smarts, the same found in all of its rivals, does mean that connections should be solid for the most part.
+TalkTalk offers average broadband speeds as fast as 63Mbps, and the router's dual band smarts — the same found in all of its rivals — means that connections should be solid for the most part.

 There is a handy USB port for connecting dongles and other web–connected devices such as printers and hard drives.
 Four Ethernet ports round out the picture.